okta/okta-aws-cli/README.md

 ### Friendly IdP menu labels

 When the operator has many AWS Federation apps listing the AWS IAM IdP ARNs can make it hard to read the list.
-The operator can create an Okta config file in YAML format at `$HOME/.okta/okta.yaml` that allows them to set a map of alias labels for the ARN values.
+The same can be said if an IdP has many IAM Role ARNs associated with it.
+To make this easier to manage the operator can create an Okta config file in YAML format at `$HOME/.okta/okta.yaml` that allows them to set a map of alias labels for the ARN values.

 **NOTE**: The Okta language SDKs have standardized on using `$HOME/.okta/okta.yaml` as a configuration file and location.
 We will continue